smartdevicelink/sdl_evolution/proposals/nnnn-cloud-app-transport-adapter.md

 ### Using Tokens to authenticate

 1. Core gets web app endpoints and associated tokens from policy server after a policy table update.
-2. Core opens a websocket connection for each webapp endpoint located in the policy table.
+2. Core opens a websocket connection for each web app endpoint located in the policy table.
 3. Core sends the VIN and token to the application and waits for the application to respond with data.
 4. The web application server sends a request to the policy server to identify the incoming connection via the received VIN and token.
-5. If the policy server responds matches that the VIN and token are valid it responds with success to the web app server.
+5. If the policy server verifies that the VIN and token pair is valid, the web app will send a start service request to Core.
-6. The web app server starts an RPC service with Core.

 ```JSON
         "app_policies": {